mshong/mshong/README.md

 5. **Bilinear and Bicubic Scaler**: Algorithms used to increase or decrease the size of an image while maintaining its quality.

-These Verilog HDL projects demonstrate my expertise in video compression, display technology, and image processing.
 Feel free to contact me if you have any questions or want to discuss any projects related to these topics.

 ![GitHub watchers](https://img.shields.io/github/watchers/mshong/mshong?style=social)